Trusted Across Northern California for Ceremony Audio That Simply Works

 I use professional-grade wireless and sound reinforcement built for real event environments - not “hope it works” consumer audio.
 That means cleaner sound, fewer issues, and zero guesswork on event day.

-Backup cables + batteries
+• Backup cables + fully charged batteries

-Optional handheld mic for readings
+• Optional handheld mic for readings

-Optional second speaker for wide seating layouts
+• Optional second speaker for wide or outdoor seating layouts

 Indoor & Outdoor Ceremony Coverage